 buy the book ribbon

-Debugging And Testing Production Issues
+Debugging and Testing Server Issues

 The Proof Is in the Pudding: Using Docker to Catch Final Bugs